mlswg/mls-protocol/draft-ietf-mls-protocol.md

 `ParentHashInput` of node 5 with co-path child 4 would contain an empty `original_child_resolution` since 4's resolution includes only itself but 4 is also an unmerged leaf of 5.
-Meanwhile, the `ParentHashInput` of node 5 with co-path child 6 has an array with one element in it; namely the HPKE public key of 6.
+Meanwhile, the `ParentHashInput` of node 5 with co-path child 6 has an array with one element in it: the HPKE public key of 6.

 ### Using Parent Hashes

 The Parent Hash of P appears in three types of structs.
-If V is itself a parent node then the P's Parent Hash is stored in the `parent_hash` fields of both V's `ParentHashInput` struct and V's `ParentNode` struct.
+If V is itself a parent node then P's Parent Hash is stored in the `parent_hash` fields of both V's `ParentHashInput` struct and V's `ParentNode` struct.
 (The `ParentNode` struct is used to encapsulate all public information about V that must be conveyed to a new member joining the group as well as to define the Tree Hash of node V.)